trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 Keys are cheap!
 Trust is where the value lies.
 But electronic trust is wired to the keys.
-Many security professionals endorce key rotation, and some CAs enforce it.
+Many security professionals endorse key rotation, and some CAs enforce it.
 Even so, can you bear the cost of re-signing objects when your signing key gets changed?
 Think about it.
 It may be more effective to generate more keys and revoke instead of expiring.